samply/bridgehead/README.md

 # Bridgehead

+The Bridgehead is a secure, low-effort solution to connect your research institution to a federated research network.
+It bundles interoperable, open-source software components into a turnkey package for installation on one of your secure servers.
+The Bridgehead is pre-configured with sane defaults, centrally monitored and with an absolute minimum of "moving parts" on your side, making it an extremely low-maintenance gateway to data sharing.

-A Bridgehead is a set of components that must be installed locally, in order to connect your clinic or research centre to a federated search system.
-This repository contains the information and tools that you will need to deploy a Bridgehead.
+This repository is the starting point for any information and tools you will need to deploy a Bridgehead.
 If you have questions, please [contact us](mailto:verbis-support@dkfz-heidelberg.de).

-TOC

 1. [Requirements](#requirements)
     - [Hardware](#hardware)